SAP-samples/teched2025-AI165/exercises/ex2/README.md

 1. Open the Agent Card in your Browser - [Agent Card](https://wxo-a2a-server.cfapps.eu10-004.hana.ondemand.com/.well-known/agent-card.json)
   Notice how the path in the URL is `.well-known/agent-card.json`.
 The Agent Card can always be found under this path.
 Identify the:
-    - the capabilities of the agent
+    - capabilities of the agent
-    - the URL to invoke the agent later on
+    - URL to invoke the agent later on
-    - the mandatory information that the agent needs to create a new ticket in ServiceNow
+    - mandatory information that the agent needs to create a new ticket in ServiceNow

 2. Open a terminal emulator (e.g., PowerShell on Windows) and run the curl command below to instruct the agent to create a ServiceNow ticket.
   Prepare the following: